A tropical version of Hilbert polynomial (in dimension one): Construction of a graph of tropical recurrent sequences

 \subsection{Edges of $G$ in case of non-uniqueness of continuations of a prefix of a tropical recurrent sequence}

-Now we study the case when the set $S$ consists of more than one elements.
+Now we study the case when the set $S$ (see Definition~\ref{after_invariance}) consists of more than one element.
 Take a minimal $t>1$ such that $t\in S$.
-There can be several edges in the graph $G$ outcoming from the vertex $v$.
+There can be several edges in the graph $G$ outgoing from the vertex $v$.

-\begin{definition} First define a single edge from the vertex $v$ to a vertex $w$ such that the coordinate $x_n$ is unbounded in $P_w$.
-Recall that the description of $P_w$ already contains the equalities and inequalities of the forms (\ref{31}), (\ref{32}) introduced in Definition~\ref{continuation}.
-Based on the latter equalities and inequalities one can compute a minimal possible $1\le s\le n-1$ such that $x_s$ is a bounded coordinate and $x_s\le x_i$ for every bounded coordinate $x_i, 1\le i\le n-1$.
-Then we add inequalities $x_s\le x_i, 1\le s\le n$ to the description of $P_w$ (cf. (\ref{29})).
-Finally, we add the inequality
+\begin{definition} First define a single edge from the vertex $v$ to a vertex $w$ such that the coordinate $x_n$ is unbounded in $P_w$, in other words we put $B_w:=(B\setminus \{1\})-1$.
+Again recall that the description of $P_w$ contains the inequalities (\ref{93}), (\ref{92}), (\ref{91}).